ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

     #SBATCH --partition=standard
     #SBATCH --qos=standard

-    # Setup the job environment (this module needs to be loaded before any other modules)
-    module load epcc-job-env

     # Set the number of threads to 1
     #   This prevents any threaded system libraries from automatically
     #   using threading.